 - Implement hiring practices that don’t promote bias

-Women in the Workplace: Trends for 2020
+Women in the Workplace: Current Trends

 The three biggest factors that women look at when considering new jobs are: